Our Mission

 About

 Jérémie is our strategic advisor on international law.
-Trained in both civil and common law, Jérémie is an international legal scholar, supporting LfN engagement in international law, notably our campaign to support non-market and ecocentric approaches to international biodiversity law.
-Relying on his long term engagement in litigation to support the rights of Indigenous peoples, Jérémie regularly serves as a consultant for the United Nations, and has been involved in several high level cases of international litigation providing legal briefs, expert opinions, and witness statements to support the recognition of non-anthropocentric approaches to nature.
+Trained in both civil and common law, Jérémie is an international legal scholar, supporting LfN engagement in international law, and notably our campaign to support non-market and ecocentric approaches to international biodiversity law.
+Relying on his long-term engagement in litigation to support the rights of Indigenous peoples, Jérémie regularly serves as a consultant for the United Nations, and has been involved in several high-level cases of international litigation, providing legal briefs, expert opinions, and witness statements to support the recognition of non-anthropocentric approaches to Nature.
 He has recently led the establishment of the Interdisciplinary Network on the Rights of Nature.

-Jeremie's work examines how international law can provide a relevant framework to support further developments on the rights of nature.
-His work also examines the paradoxical relationship between human rights (which are anthropocentric) and the rights of nature, arguing that despite their differences, there are strong alignments developing, particularly around the evolution of the right to a healthy environment and climate justice.
-Jérémie's approach is both transdisciplinary and interdisciplinary, supporting collaboration between activists, local communities, policy makers and researchers to better understand and implement rights of nature.
-His work aims to advance understanding of how RoN might work in practice, particularly when rights are competing or clashing.
+Jeremie's work examines how international law can provide a relevant framework to support further developments on the Rights of Nature.
+His work also examines the paradoxical relationship between human rights (which are anthropocentric) and the Rights of Nature, arguing that despite their differences, there are strong alignments evolving, particularly around the right to a healthy environment and climate justice.
+Jérémie's approach is both transdisciplinary and interdisciplinary, pulling from collaborations with activists, local communities, policy makers, and researchers to better understand and implement Rights of Nature.
+His work aims to advance understanding of how Rights of Nature might work in practice, particularly when rights are thought to be competing or clashing.

 Operations and Events Coordinator